 I was hesitant to share this material as I feel unqualified to talk about it (only half way through the average human lifespan, not yet a billionaire).
 I showed it to my father a couple of days ago, only to discover the next day that he had passed it on to the boards of 3 global companies, some successful authors, some highly successful people… and they came back saying that this was inspiring and “challenging stuff”.
 I thank my father for doing what I was scared to do – share this stuff.

 17 Daily Habits for a Fulfilling Life

-The list is below and the full document is available if you want here on Google Documents.
+The full document (8 pages) is available if you want here on Google Documents.

 - Goal setting (Dreams to Goals to Actions)

 - Time Management

 - Personal vision (What on Earth am I here for?)

 - Strong relationships with partner, family and kids

 - Resilience (Head in the sky, feet on the ground)